 No. ID Focus area Reason 001 CSP Campsie Street Park A popular little park.
-There are opportunities to build on the success of this park so that it can continue being used and enjoyed by locals.
+There are opportunities to build on the success of this park so that it can continue being used an enjoyed by locals.
 002 DBP Dot Bennett Park One of the main parks for the neighbourhood.
 Opportunities exist to provide additional activities at the park to make it an attractive destination.
 003 VSV Verdun Street verge facing the hospital Under-utilised space that is caught between the hospital and the residential neighbourhood, and provides identity building opportunities.
 004 ARV Aberdare Road verge replanting Improves the look of the neighbourhood.
 Opportunity to carry out small wins.
 005 PA Public art Involves the community in telling the story of their neighbourhood.
 If strategically located can help with slowing traffic and attracting people.
 006 LS Local shops Currently under-utilised space.
 Represents an opportunity to become a better destination where residents can gather.
 007 CDS Cul-de-sacs Potential opportunity for simple placemaking initiatives.
 800 PFD Placemaking for dogs Walking dogs is a popular pastime.
 Making it easier, simpler and more convenient to walk dogs around the neighbourhood represents a small win.
 009 SCI Support community- led ideas Some of the best ideas for placemaking in North Hollywood are likely to come from the community.
 It'll be good to have a process in place so that Council can respond rather than react to ideas.
-010 DC Developer contributions Depending on the development scenario this becomes more appropriate as it is reasonable that if the neighbourhood is ever comprehensively developed in the long-term future that contributions are made to fund placemaking initiatives.
+010 DC Developer contributions This is dependent on the development of the area.
+011 HP Highview Park To set the context for planning for the reserve.